okonomichiyaki/supercat/010-F22-gate-wraith.md

 - Can bot favorable combat vs Blight in the Twisted Passage?

-✦ Doe the Empire control the Twisted Passage?
+✦ Does the Empire control the Twisted Passage?

 - Is bot a Regent, but not the First Regent?
-	- Can bot Influence or Secure the Imperial Council?
+	- Can bot Secure or Influence the Imperial Council?

 <!--
 TODO: